 Hanatarash: Japan’s Most Dangerous Band

-Things would become so extreme, audience members would have to sign a waver to gain entry to the show.
-Even Yamantaka would be forced to sign one, stating he would not cause damage to the venue before the pair were even aloud to perform but this would rarely be honoured, leaving properties badly damaged after shows.
+Things would become so extreme, audience members would have to sign a waiver to gain entry to the show.
+Even Yamantaka would be forced to sign one, stating he would not cause damage to the venue before the pair were even allowed to perform but this would rarely be honoured, leaving properties badly damaged after shows.

-Subsequently, Hantarash was not able to able to find anywhere that would let them perform, so Yamantaka went on to form the Noise rock group Boredoms, for which Yamantaka is more well known for as a vocalist and visual artist.
-This project would go on to much greater success and gaining attention among American music fans, they were even asked to perform on the main stage at the 1994 lollapalooza tour.
+Subsequently, Hantarash was not able to able to find anywhere that would let them perform, so Yamantaka went on to form the Noise rock group Boredoms, for which Yamantaka is more well-known as a vocalist and visual artist.
+This project would go on to much greater success and gain attention among American music fans, they were even asked to perform on the main stage at the 1994 Lollapalooza tour.
 Essentially, with Boredoms’ performances being a lot more contained and less dangerous Yamataka began to get more recognition for his musical talent.

-After years of being in hiatus, Hanatarash started releasing material and performing around 1990 but without the on-stage mayhem the band were originally notoriously associated.
+After years of being on hiatus, Hanatarash started releasing material and performing around 1990 but without the on-stage mayhem, the band was originally notoriously associated.
 The band returned to hiatus in 1998 with no indication at this time that they will be returning.

-The Bands music itself is a disorientating mix of high frequency feedback, unchecked levels, unorthodox time signatures (if any), indecipherable lyrics and is incredibly brutal in its delivery.
-Mixed with the incredible energy of the bands live performance art is a true exhibition of individualism.
+The band’s music itself is a disorientating mix of high-frequency feedback, unchecked levels, unorthodox time signatures (if any), and indecipherable lyrics, and is incredibly brutal in its delivery.
+Mixed with the incredible energy of the band’s live performance art is a true exhibition of individualism.
 With very few people documenting the scene at the time, there is very little footage of the band live but what was recorded captured the raw style of the genre and the intensity of Hanatarash’s art.